EnhancingLowLightVideos/ICCV_rebuttal/main.md

 > Fig. 4 Comparisons on the model including only read noise, photon noise , dark noise(RPD) and the proposed noise model.
 >

-To verify the effectiveness of the proposed noise model especially the DSN, color-channel cross-talk and clipping effect, we train the network of [TOFlow](https://arxiv.org/abs/1711.09078) and our network model upon basic practical noise model(eq.
-1) and the proposed noise model.
+Thank \#R2 for your suggestion.
+To verify the effectiveness of the proposed noise model, we train the network of [TOFlow](https://arxiv.org/abs/1711.09078) and our network model upon basic practical noise model (Eq.~1) and the proposed noise model.
 As show in Fig. 4, with the same network (i.e. TOFlow or our network), the results of proposed noise model are of the best quality in terms of much less chrominance artifacts, more structural details and higher contrast.

 ## <span id="C22">Compare with the paper doing noise-to-noise</span>

-The paper "Noise2Noise: Learning Image Restoration without Clean Data" proposed to learn to turn bad images into good images by only looking at bad images, we think it is very innovative.
+Thank the reviewer for this suggestion.
+The noise-to-noise paper proposed to learn to turn bad images into good images by only looking at bad images, which is quite innovative and inspiring.
 From the [official code](<https://github.com/NVlabs/noise2noise>) , the pre-trained networks for Poisson and Gaussian noise are used to process our low light videos(show in Fig. 5).
 Since the noise levels in low light videos are too high for pre-trained networks(the mean of Poisson is 50 and the standard deviation of Gaussian is 0 to 50) and only use single frame information, the results are not very good.

 ![noise2noise](pic/noise2noise.bmp)

 > Fig. 5 Comparisons with the noise-to-noise with the pre-trained network.

-Then we train the noise-to-noise with higher noise level(the mean of Poisson is 150 and the standard deviation of Gaussian is 100 to 150) and our noise model follow the official Introductions.
-The results show as Fig. 6.
+Then we train the noise-to-noise network with different noise models: Poisson, Gaussian and our noise model following the official guide in [Github](<https://github.com/NVlabs/noise2noise>).
+The noise level are chosen in comparable for fair comparison and the results are shown in Fig. 6.
+As compared, both method could remove a large extent of noise and recover the spatial details, while the proposed method could further remove the streak noise which could not be handled with Noise2noise.

 ![](pic/noise2noise2.bmp)

-> Fig. 6 Comparisons with the noise-to-noise that network trained with higher noise level and network trained with our noise model.
+> Fig. 6 Comparisons with the noise-to-noise that network trained with comparable noise level and network trained with our noise model.

 ## <span id="I3">Include more results on different type of camera models</span>

-We will add more results on different type of camera models in the future work and during rebuttal period we have made experiment on another camera  Sony $\alpha$7S 2.
-The results can be found in Fig. 3.
+We will add more results on different type of camera models in the future work and during rebuttal period we have conduct  experiments on the Sony $\alpha$7S 2 camera, and the results are shown in Fig. 3.